gear6io/ranger/pkg/sdk/README.md

 ## License

-This SDK is part of the Icebox project and follows the same license terms.
+This SDK is part of the data lakehouse platform and follows the same license terms.

 ## Contributing